Redskins fire President Bruce Allen, eye Ron Rivera to coach

 Under Allen’s watch, the issues away from the field included:

-—this season’s holdout by Pro Bowl left tackle Trent Williams, whom Allen refused to trade;
+-this season’s holdout by Pro Bowl left tackle Trent Williams, whom Allen refused to trade and who blamed the team’s medical staff for his cancer scare;

 -the acknowledgment that the team’s seemingly endless home sellout streak was over, followed by the house-cleaning after last season of new executives in charge of business matters;